-Skagit County is proposing to update the County's Shoreline Master Program ("SMP"), which hasn't been comprehensively updated since its adoption in 1976.
+Skagit County is proposing a Comprehensive Update to the County's Shoreline Master Program ("SMP"), which has not been comprehensively updated since its adoption in 1976.
 Skagit County, along with all other local governments containing shorelines of the state is required to update the SMP.
-The SMP is a combined planning and regulatory document that contains policies, goals, and specific land-use regulations for shorelines, and is intended to balance development, public access, and protection of natural resource and shoreline areas.
+The SMP is a combined planning and regulatory document that contains policies, goals, and specific land-use regulations for shorelines, shoreline environment designation maps, and it is intended to balance development, public access, and protection of natural resource and shoreline areas.
 State law considers the goals and policies of an SMP an element of the county comprehensive plan, and the SMP use regulations are considered a part of the county's development regulations.
+The comprehensive update of the SMP began in 2010 and was put on hold in September 2016.
+We are behind schedule in completing this update.

-Shoreline plans are required by the state Shoreline Management Act ("the SMA"), which was approved by Washington voters in a 1972 referendum.
-The SMA is intended to be a cooperative program between local government and the state.
-The Shoreline Master Program jurisdiction includes marine shorelines, rivers with a mean annual flow greater than 20 cubic feet per second, lakes and reservoirs greater 20 acres or larger, upland areas within 200 feet of these water bodies and portions of the floodplains and wetlands associated with these shorelines.
+SMPs are required by the state Shoreline Management Act (RCW 90.58), which was approved by Washington voters in a 1972 referendum.
+The SMP is intended to be a cooperative program between local government and the state.
+The Skagit County Shoreline Master Program jurisdiction includes all marine waters, rivers with a flow greater than 20 cubic feet per second, lakes 20 acres or larger, upland areas within 200 feet of these water bodies and portions of the floodplains and wetlands associated with these shorelines.
 It only applies to lands outside cities and towns, in unincorporated areas of the county.